mozilla/mentat/docs/worked-examples.md

 Given a set of mockups, or an MVP list of requirements, it's easy to leap into defining a data model that supports exactly those things.
 In doing so we will likely end up with a data model that can't support future capabilities, or that has crucial mismatches with the real world.

-For example, one might design a contact manager UI like Apple's — a list of string fields for a person:
+For example, one might design a contact manager UI like macOS's — a list of string fields for a person:

 * First name
 * Last name